DominicTremblay/w10d3-lecture/README.md

 ## Core Concepts

 * GraphQL has a clear separation of structure and behavior
-  + Schema: What are the qeries and the types
+  + Schema: What are the queries and the types
   + Resolvers: How do we get the data

 ### GraphQL SDL (schema definition language)